twilio-labs/paste/.changeset/quiet-coins-shout.md

 - bump `@emotion/styled` to v11
 - remove `emotion`, remove `emotion-themeing`
   - both packages now included with `@emotion/react`

-[Style Props] Bump `csstype` to latest and update types accordingly.

 [Theme] Small edit to cased named imports and usage of `keyof` in types.